 What Changes

-Fluid loss32 returns quickly.
+Fluid loss returns quickly.

 | Change | Duration |